Garrett Cooper Player Props: Marlins vs. Athletics

 - TV Channel: BSFL

 Looking to place a prop bet on Garrett Cooper?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Garrett Cooper At The Plate

-- Cooper has five doubles, a triple, five home runs and seven walks while hitting .235.
+- Cooper is batting .235 with five doubles, a triple, five home runs and seven walks.

-- Looking at the 39 games he has played this season, he's homered in five of them (12.8%), and in 3.2% of his trips to the dish.
+- In 12.8% of his games this year, he has hit a home run, and 3.2% of his trips to the dish.

-- In 13 games this season (33.3%), Cooper has picked up an RBI, and in six of those games (15.4%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has had an RBI in 13 games this season (33.3%), including six multi-RBI outings (15.4%).
+He has also driven in three or more of his team's runs in one contest.

-- In 10 of 39 games this year, he has scored, including multiple runs once.
+- In 10 of 39 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.